dymodi/dymodi.github.io/Research/2018-MobiSys/outline-draft-3.md

 |Customer       |The customer who make the order    |
 |Order Time     |The date and time the order is make|

 Although theoretically we can compute the time needed for any event, some event has no physical meanings such as  the time needed from a resutaurant on "a winter, Tuesday, sunny day" to a restauant on a "summer, Friday, rainy day".
-We summarize some typical arcs as following:
+We summarize some typical arcs(event) $(s,d)$ as following:

 *Staying*: $s=d$